confluentinc/examples/connect-plus-streams/README.md

 # Overview

 ## Objectives

-1. Demonstrate various ways, with and without Kafka Connect, to get data into Kafka topics and then loaded into the Kafka Streams API `KStream`
+1. Demonstrate various ways, with and without Kafka Connect, to get data into Kafka topics and then loaded for use by the Kafka Streams API `KStream`
 2. Show some basic usage of the stream processing API

 ## Example 1: Kafka console producer -> Key:`String` and Value:`String`